dtamez/perks/README.md

 - Relational data modeling
 - User enrollment workflows
 - Administrative configuration
-- Clean separation of application layers
+- Clear separation of application layers

-The goal was to build a realistic backend service emphasizing maintainable structure and clear domain modeling.
+The goal was to build a realistic backend service emphasizing maintainable structure and domain modeling.

 ---